SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

          stopLogsIngestion: true
    ```

-   Then update your collection and wait for all logs collector pods to be redeployed.
+   Then update your collection and wait for all log collector pods to be redeployed.

 2. Enable printing metrics on stdout for metrics related pods, by adding the following to `user-values.yaml`: